aetperf/aetperf.github.io/_posts/2023-09-15-Calculating-daily-mean-temperatures-with-scikit-learn.md

     (37617, 4)

-We also have some information about the weather station:
+This corresponds to approximately 103 years of daily data.
+We also got some information about the weather station:

 ```python
 station